Im not really sure why it is I feel like tears are going to fall. But if I cry or make a sad face, Im sure the tropers would be troubled.

 - Adding to that, Sakura is in the spot where Yukito's house is and crying, and she starts to hear the voices of her friends call out her name for a few seconds.
 Then the Song Card fades in and starts singing Tomoyo's song.
 Soon, silhouettes of Tomoyo, Li, her classmates, Kero, Touya, and Yukito appear behind her, and sing along.
 Doubles as a Crowning Moment of Heartwarming.

-- Don't forget Sakura crying in Syaoran's arms after she pulls her own I Want My Beloved to Be Happy on Yukito and encourages him to hook up with his beloved Touya.
+- In episode 66, Sakura cries in Syaoran's arms after she pulls her own I Want My Beloved to Be Happy on Yukito and encourages him to hook up with his beloved Touya.
 She's almost completely happy and cheery when speaking to Yukito himself, but once she's with Syaoran in the park, she explains what she just did, and then she starts crying and saying that even if she did the right thing, and she doesn't regret it, it still hurts...

 - And Syaoran in the same scene in the manga.
-The look on his face when Sakura said that she told Yukito she loved him.
-He knew she liked Yukito, but that really had to hurt!
+The look on his face when Sakura says that she told Yukito she loved him.
+He knew she liked Yukito, but that really has to hurt!
 And then in the next chapter, he decides that he won't tell Sakura how he feels, because he doesn't want to upset her.
 Dang!

 - Another mix of Tear Jerker and I Want My Beloved to Be Happy in the series is Meiling's return to Japan, where she breaks off her engagement to Syaoran and tells him to go for Sakura, but then she bawls her heart out on Tomoyo's lap because she loves both Sakura and Syaoran too much to hate them for her heartbreak.

-- Given Meiling's Scrappy status at the start (although she later graduated to Jerk with a Heart of Gold), it was quite a shock when hearing her heartbroken sobs.
-Couldn't help but cry in concert with poor Meiling after that.
+- Given Meiling's Scrappy status at the start (although she later graduated to Jerk with a Heart of Gold), it is quite a shock when hearing her heartbroken sobs.

 - Sakura witnessing Clow's death is a double Tear Jerker: not only do you get Clow saying goodbye to his creations, you get to see Sakura's face when she hears Kero and Yue claim no one will ever be as good as him.
 Ouch.